 Information for G02786

-Bio-cultural diversity conserved by indigenous peoples & local communities— examples & analysis
+Biocultural diversity conserved by indigenous peoples and local communities - examples and analysis

 Indigenous conservation territories and areas conserved by indigenous peoples and local communities– ICCAs for short– are the subject of this Briefing sponsored by IIED, IUCN CEESP and other organizations.

 ICCAs are defined as “natural and/or modified ecosystems, containing significant biodiversity values, ecological benefits and cultural values, voluntarily conserved by indigenous peoples and local communities, both sedentary and mobile, through customary laws or other effective means”